Ali-Frh/GrapeBlog/README.md

 ## WTF Is This ?
-GrapeBlog is a simple static blog generator, thats it! \
+GrapeBlog is a simple static blog generator, that's it!\
-Im always interested in writing blog posts, but also i have concerns about keeping it as free as possible, \
+I'm always interested in writing blog posts, but also I have concerns about keeping them as free as possible,\
-In the other hand i find github pages a great opportunity for static backend-less web pages to share their knowledge without any concern.\
+On the other hand, I find Github Pages a great opportunity for static backend-less web pages to share their knowledge without any concern.\
-and for this goal, i found a project named Jekyll which i find it very complicated and even not compatible with RTL Languages, so long story short i wanted to make a Jekyll alternative with less complexity without ruby-crap and stuff.
+and for this goal, I found a project named Jekyll which I find it very complicated and even not compatible with RTL Languages, so long story short I wanted to make a Jekyll alternative with less complexity without ruby-crap and stuff.

 ## Key Features:
 ### Performance ⚡